jh1993/UnderusedOptions/README.txt

 Orb Control:
 - Max Charges (4 SP): +9 max charges.
-- Orb Duplication (5 SP): When casting this spell, every allied orb will instead continue moving in its original path, but cast a copy of its corresponding orb spell targeting the target of this spell.
-There is a chance to consume a charge of the corresponding orb spell, equal to the pre-existing orb's remaining duration divided by its maximum duration.
-The spell will not be copied if it tries but cannot consume a charge.
+- Orb Duplication (5 SP): When casting this spell, every allied orb will instead continue moving in its original path, but create a copy of itself targeting the target of this spell, which counts as you casting the corresponding orb spell.
+This consumes a charge from the corresponding orb spell.
+If there are no charges remaining, the copying will not occur, and the orb will be redirected to the target tile.

 Permanence:
 - Retroactive (3 SP): When you cast this spell, all friendly units' buffs and enemies' debuffs are extended by 5 turns.
 Cannot extend the duration of stun, freeze, petrify, glassify, and similar incapacitating effects on units that can gain clarity.